bruhnn/BD2ModManager/README.md

 2. Select your Brown Dust 2 game directory.
 3. Add your mods by dragging and dropping them into the manager or moving into mods/.
 4. Enable, disable, or search mods as needed.
+5. Sync your mods.
+This will create a folder named `BD2MM` inside the `BDX` mods folder with all your enabled mods.

 ---